python-pillow/Pillow/docs/installation.rst

   * Previous versions of Pillow (5.0.0 to 8.1.2) linked libraqm dynamically at runtime.

 * **libxcb** provides X11 screengrab support.

+* Before Pillow 3.3.0, **tcl/tk** was required when building, to later provide support for tkinter bitmap and photo images.
+Now, Pillow contains small tk/tcl header excerpts, and uses Python's tkinter module at runtime if it is installed.

 .. tab:: Linux